 The \$5,000 Peter F. Drucker Award for Non-Profit Management is presented each year to an organization whose consistent record of excellence in non-profit management and social service delivery reflects the ideas of Peter F. Drucker.
 The Drucker Award ribbon is displayed in the profile of the organizations that have received this award since its inception in 2004.
 Mr. Drucker, who passed away on November 11, 2005, is recognized around the world as the founding father of the study of management.
 He is equally recognized, however, for his ground-breaking insights on the non-profit sector, and the special role that they play providing needed goods and services in a civil society.

-This year Alice Housing, a provider of housing and counselling for women fleeing domestic abuse situations, is the recipient of the Peter F. Drucker Award for Non-Profit Management.
+This year, Educational Program Innovations Charity Society, an organization dedicated to the advancement of marginalized youth, is the recipient of the Peter F. Drucker Award for Non-Profit Management.

 Profiles in Non-Profit Excellence